Does my event require a permit from the City of Philadelphia?

 How do I obtain a permit to conduct a parade on City property?

-for parades, runs, walks, motorcades and processions taking place on City streets or sidewalks outside of the jurisdiction of the Department of Parks & Recreation.
+selecting the event type as a parade, athletic event (run/walk/bike-a-thon), motorcade and/or procession taking place on City streets or sidewalks outside of the jurisdiction of the Department of Parks & Recreation.

 How do I obtain a permit to conduct a demonstration on City Property?

-, along the with the application fee, at least five (5) business days in advance of the event.
+selecting the event type as a demonstration, along the with the application fee, at least five (5) business days in advance of the event.
 Please review the City of Philadelphia’s Permit Policy for Demonstrations

 for additional information regarding these types of events.